 While a property is empty, the rates calculation uses the standard multiplier even if the lower small business rates multiplier applied when the property was in use.

 Where there is a leaseholder, the leaseholder is responsible for paying.
 Otherwise, the owner must pay.

-If you get a Business Rates bill for an empty property and you're no longer the owner or tenant, please contact the Business Rates team.
+If you get a Business Rates bill for an empty property and you're no longer the owner or tenant, please tell us about the change in circumstances.

 Empty property reliefs and exemptions